rylew2/portfolio-rylew/content/project/machine-learning-assignments.md

   - omscs
 ---

 In the primary Machine Learning course we explored various algorithms via experimental analysis on two datasets - `white wine` and `abalone`.
-The following is a high level discussion of some of the analysis I performed on supervised learning algorithms.
+Below is an overview of my analysis on supervised learning algorithms.

 ## Choosing Datasets

 The popular <ins><a target="_blank" href="https://archive.ics.uci.edu/ml/datasets/wine">wine quality score dataset</a></ins> I chose is based on a chemical analysis of wines grown in Italy - and the resulting user "quality" scores - scored from 0 to 10.
-Some of the wine dataset attributes include the amounts of: <blockquote>alcohol, malic acid, magnesium, phenols, and flavonoids</blockquote>
+Key attributes of the wine dataset include the amounts of.: <blockquote>alcohol, malic acid, magnesium, phenols, and flavonoids</blockquote>

 The idea of choosing a dataset like this is that it's a simple classification problem that's well suited for determining if chemical constituents of wine can predict quality scores..
 The wine industry is worth billions in California alone, and if wine producers can find out what chemical constituents produce higher quality wines (at least in the mind of customers), then they likely will.